RePAIRProject/3D-baselines/README.md

-This repository contains the official implementation for the benchmark used in the paper *Re-assembling the past: The RePAIR dataset and benchmark for real world 2D and 3D puzzle solving*.
+This repository contains the official implementation of the baselines used in the paper *Re-assembling the past: The RePAIR dataset and benchmark for real world 2D and 3D puzzle solving*.

 We used **five state-of-the-art learning-based shape assembly methods**: